On average, your neighbors pay $100 a month.See Your Rates

 The state of California has taken steps to curb the epidemic of distracted driving on its roadways.
 These steps include some of the nation’s strongest rules against cell phone use by drivers.
 Many of these laws are primary and allow law enforcement to pull over and ticket drivers without any other infraction taking place.

-In most cases, California state law requires that an SR-22 be carried 3 years for a first offense.
-Drivers involved in accidents without insurance can be required to carry an SR-22 for as many as 4 years.
+In most cases, California state law requires you to carry an SR-22 for three years for a first offense.
+Drivers involved in accidents without insurance may need to carry an SR-22 for as many as 4 years.

-If you cancel your insurance or allow it to lapse within either of these periods, your insurer is required to contact the California DMV and your license will be suspended.
+If you cancel your insurance or allow it to lapse within either of these periods, your insurer is required to contact the California DMV who will suspend your license.

 California’s Implied Consent law requires that any driver submit to testing to determine the alcohol or drug content of their blood, breath, or urine when arrested by law enforcement for suspicion of driving while under the influence (DUI) of drugs or alcohol.
 Refuse the test and you’ll face the following penalties in addition to the penalties for a DUI: